cybergarage/uecho-go/doc/device_inside.md

 - Class code: 0xF0
 - Instance code: 0x01 (general node)

-The `uecho` updates the node profile class objects automatically when the children node is changed, and so the developer doesn't need to update the node profile object yourself.
+The `uecho-go` updates the node profile class objects automatically when the children node is changed, and so the developer doesn't need to update the node profile object yourself.

 ## Device Object Super Class

 [ECHONETLite][enet] device node must have some mandatory properties [\[2\]][enet-spec].
-The `uecho_device_new()` addes the following mandatory properties into the device object as default, and the developer should update the properties according to the device status.
+The `NewDevice()` addes the following mandatory properties into the device object as default, and the developer should update the properties according to the device status.

 | EPC | Property name | Default value |
 |---|---|---|